-Passage of the November 2016 referendum would be the first step of a longer-term process to position technical education in South Dakota for success.
-Establishing technical institutes as separate and distinct entities would naturally lead to opportunities to optimize their governance and funding.

-• Southeast Tech should continue to position itself as a key partner to inform, identify, design, promote, and help pass legislation to level the playing field for South Dakota technical institutes with two-year training institutions in competitor states.
+- Passage of Amendment R would be the first step of a longer-term process to position technical education in South Dakota for success.
+Establishing technical institutes as separate and distinct entities would naturally lead to opportunities to optimize their governance and funding. - Southeast Tech should continue to position itself as a key partner to inform, identify, design, promote, and help pass legislation to level the playing field for South Dakota technical institutes with two-year training institutions in competitor states.